-Evans Library Study Room Guidelines
+Evans and Annex Library Study Room Guidelines

-General Study Room Guidelines
+Group Study Room Guidelines

 - Any questions regarding room reservations and availability should be directed to the first floor desk of the Evans Library or Annex.

-Specific Individual Study Room Guidelines
+Individual Study Room Guidelines

 Conditions for Using Any Study Room